 The jewelry box has quite an impressive history and when in this blog you meet one of the most beautiful jewelry boxes ever!
-Since the Stone Age, high society uses this storing device.
+Since the Stone Age, high society has used this storage device.
 You need boxes for storing, traveling, and … showing off.

-But they all have the purpose to keep the jewelry safe and far away from thieves.
+But they all have the purpose of keeping the jewelry safe and far away from thieves.
 Having said that…

 Not normal boxes but made of gold or silver with precious gemstones and ivory.
 The Egyptian lady that owes a lot of jewelry had a jewelry casket and the others store their pieces in jewelry boxes, equally nicely decorated, but the size is smaller.
 And those boxes are raised on small feet to keep the surface of the box on the ground.